CodeCorrupt/godaddy-dyndns/README.md

 ## Setup
 #### Automatic
-*WARNING!* setup.sh has ZERO error checking.
-All this script does is automate the steps listed blow.
+*WARNING!* setup.sh has *ZERO* error checking.
+All this script does is automate the steps in Manual.

 Run the setup script:

     ./setup.sh